 • Headaches

-Know that anyone telling you that cutting off marijuana use isn’t challenging or doesn’t have side effects is incredibly incorrect.
+Know that anyone telling you that cutting off marijuana use isn’t challenging or doesn’t have side effects is misguided.
 Marijuana abuse disorder is treatable, but professional help is often the best solution.

 Marijuana Use Treatment Options

-Before, marijuana use was seen as a very safe drug, with its most significant risk being a gateway drug.
-Now, we know that even if someone never proceeds to harder drugs, marijuana use has many downsides.
+Until recently, marijuana was seen as a safe drug, with its most significant risk being a gateway drug.
+We now know that even if someone never proceeds to harder drugs, marijuana use has many downsides.

 If you or someone you love is struggling with excessive marijuana usage, getting help is essential.
 Long-term marijuana use can potentially lead to adverse side effects in the brain.
 Most notably, marijuana use can cause permanent psychological disorders, including anxiety, paranoia, cognitive impairment and psychosis.